-Rhode Island collects data and reports to The Office of Community Services at the US Department of Health & Human Services on specific performance measures.
+Rhode Island collects data and reports to the Office of Community Services at the U.S. Department of Health & Human Services on specific performance measures such as the energy burden before and after of households receiving LIHEAP.

 Section 17- Program Integrity